StarcraftUser/CShopUnOrderedMultiMapCLR/README.md

 Unfortunately, it seems to be incompatible with Unity.

-It can be used when creating a simple lottery-style application as a C# Windows Forms app
+It can be used when creating a simple lottery-style application as a C# Windows Forms app.

 If there are any mistakes or good ideas, please let me know.